mvdcamme/C-Judge/README.md

 ### JSON Output

 When a test case is run by the GTest framework, its execution is recorded into a JSON output file.
-GTest provides the `::testing::Test::RecordProperty(string key, int|string value)` function to record `value` (which can be either a string or an integer) for key into the JSON output file.
+GTest provides the `::testing::Test::RecordProperty(string key, int|string value)` function to record a key value pair into the JSON output file in which `value` (which can be either a string or an integer).

-Every test case must record a value for the following properties:
+Every test case **must** record a value for the following properties:

 * `description`: a string describing what the test case is testing.
-Corresponds with item 2 in Figure \ref{annotated_feedback}.
-Can be any string.
+It corresponds with item 2 in Figure \ref{annotated_feedback}.
+It can be any string.

 * `expected`: a string representation of the expected value returned by, or the expected property exhibited by, the student's code.
-Corresponds with item 3 in Figure \ref{annotated_feedback}.
+It corresponds with item 3 in Figure \ref{annotated_feedback}.
 This string is only displayed if the test case failed.
-Can be any string.
+It can also be any string.

-* `actual`: the actual value produced by executing the student's code.
-Corresponds with item 4 in Figure \ref{annotated_feedback}.
-Can be either a string or an integer.
+* `actual`: the actual value produced when executing the student's code.
+It corresponds with item 4 in Figure \ref{annotated_feedback}.
+It can be either a string or an integer.

 ### Writing a Test Case